DanTroyGithub/ELK-Stack-Project/README.md

 Load balancing ensures that the application will be highly ___EFFECTIVE___, in addition to restricting __ACCESS__ to the network.

--What aspect of security do load balancers protect?
+What aspect of security do load balancers protect?
 THYE PREVENT UNWANTED OR UNAUTHORIZED TRAFFIC FROM REACHING THE APPLICATION.
 What is the advantage of a jump box?_ THEY ADD A SECURITY LAYER TOT HE WEB SERVERS PREVENTING THEM FROM BEING EXPOSED TO THE PUBLIC.
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __CONFIGURATION FILES___ and system __FILES___.